Kreolwolf1/factory-nodejs/lib/services/readme.md

 ```

-To get a service by its key (or  a part of the key) pass the key to the `getService` method as a parameter.
-For instance, to get `logstash_4777_v1-v1` service pass 'logstash' to `getService` method:
+To get a service by its key (or a part of the key), pass the key to the `getService` method as a parameter.
+For instance, to get `logstash_4777_v1-v1` service, pass 'logstash' to the `getService` method:

 ```js
 var dspServices = require('factory').services;